JehanKandy/Train-Ticket-Booking-System-/README.md

             }

   in above code I check that are there any users according to user enterd values, if there is existing user it gives output as ` User Already Exists...!`
+  if there are not any user according to user added values the values insert to the database table called `user_tbl` as following

   [more about IF statements](https://www.w3schools.com/php/php_if_else.asp)